-Building on the legacy of the Munich Satellite Navigation Summit, this segment highlights the future of global navigation satellite systems (GNSS), robust PNT frameworks and the critical role of navigation technologies for autonomous systems, mobility and infrastructure resilience.
+The discussions and speeches covered a wide range of topics.
+From the growing role of start-ups, private capital and agile technologies in shaping the commercial space landscape to international perspectives from space agiencies, research institutions and industry leaders to the future of global navigation satellite systems, robust PNT frameworks and the critical role of navigation technologies for autonomous systems, mobility and infrastructure resilience.

 Partners